ethan-fong/The-Ultimate-F1-Quiz-Home/README.md

 ## Features

 * Questions are generated using the erghast API.
-A get request is issued to (https://ergast.com/api/f1/2019/1/results.json) and the JSON file is parsed in the program.
+A get request is issued to (e.g. https://ergast.com/api/f1/2019/1/results.json) and the JSON file is parsed in the program.
 * Local memory is used to save progress between pages and implement a highscore board.
 * Infinite replayability!